Home Compare BNR.DE vs NHY.OL

 Neither side looks especially strong on profitability, though Norsk Hydro ASA still ranks somewhat higher.

-Both rank well on stability, but Norsk Hydro ASA still sits higher.
+Both rank well on valuation, but Norsk Hydro ASA still sits higher.

 Profitability — Dominant Gap